Best-response Algorithms for Lattice Convex-Quadratic Simultaneous Games: Limitations and Future Work

-We end the paper with two possible avenues for future work.
-We first state a conjecture, which strengthens \cref{cor:final}. \begin{conjecture} Given an instance of \cref{eq:intQuad} with positively adequate objectives, and sets $S_x$ and $S_y$ from \cref{alg:BR}, any MNE of the version of the game restricted to $S_x$ and $S_y$ is an MNE to \cref{eq:intQuad}. \end{conjecture} In other words, the conjecture says that \cref{cor:final} holds with $\Delta_x = \Delta_y = 0$.
+We first state some limitations of the work.
+When the algorithm terminates in a trap, then the bounds for the MNE suggested in this paper are not very tight.
+This is because the proximity bound in \cref{thm:proxProof} is inherently not tight.
+Moreover, \cref{thm:intFinImpl,thm:closeIter} also assume the worst case to happen at equilibria, that the farthest strategies in the trap have a support in the MNE, and the lattice minimizers is in a direction from the continuous minimizer so that the error increases more.
+However, it is unclear, if further arguments can refine these possibilities and can provide a closer error bound.
+However, our contribution's merit derives from our ability to provide a finite error bound.
+In fact, the computational results in \cref{sec:comp} provides preliminary evidence about the weakness of our bound, and motivates us to make the following conjecture, which strengthens \cref{cor:final}. \begin{conjecture} Given an instance of \cref{eq:intQuad} with positively adequate objectives, and sets $S_x$ and $S_y$ from \cref{alg:BR}, any MNE of the version of the game restricted to $S_x$ and $S_y$ is an MNE to \cref{eq:intQuad}. \end{conjecture} In other words, the conjecture says that \cref{cor:final} holds with $\Delta_x = \Delta_y = 0$.
 The conjecture is validated by the computational experiments in \cref{sec:comp}.
 This is also consistent with the fact that the family of counterexamples provided in the proof of \cref{thm:intFinNeg} do not have positively adequate objectives.

-Second, the paper fundamentally uses the properties of quadratic functions to prove the results.
+Finally, in this paper, we fundamentally use the properties of quadratic functions to prove the results.
 It is conceivable then, that the results should hold even if the objective functions are approximated well by quadratic functions.
 For example, $L$-Lipschitz, $\mu$-strongly convex functions are both under-approximated and over-approximated by quadratic functions.
 However, an extension of these results to such functions and identifying the loss in the approximation ratios when considering such functions is non trivial, and is an interesting avenue for future work.

 \iftoggle{incConj}{ }{}